-View Planned Routes on a Map – Android Route Planner
+Open Routes on Map – Android Route Planner App

 With Route4Me’s Route Planner app for Android, you can plan and optimize routes in seconds.
 The route planner app for Android is able to solve two of the most complex route optimization problems: the Traveling Salesman Problem (TSP) and the Vehicle Route Problem (VRP).
 These difficult combinatorial problems become nearly impossible to manually solve as you add more stops to the equation.
 Luckily, the Route4Me multi stop Android route planner can handle even the most complex routing scenarios while accommodating your last mile business’s unique needs.
 It will save you time, help you make more money, and improve your fleet resource allocation.